zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 ### Set the Audio Route

-#### Set the Default Audio Route to the Speakerphone (setDefaultAudioRouteToSpeakerphone)
+#### Set the Default Audio Route to Speakerphone (SetDefaultAudioRouteToSpeakerphone)

 ```
-public int setDefaultAudioRouteToSpeakerphone(bool speakerphone);
+public int setDefaultAudioRouteToSpeakerphone(bool speakerphone)
 ```

-This method sets the default audio route to the `speakerphone` or `earpiece`.
+This method sets the default audio route to speakerphone or earpiece.

 <table>
 <colgroup>